 If you can hardly find sufficient time to tend to your books, or if you still find it confusing, it is best to get some help from a reliable bookkeeper or accountant.
 Paying a professional fee is nothing compared to possible financial consequences you may face due to disorganized books.

 Still hesitating to outsource a bookkeeper because of the cost?
-If your answer is yes, then would you rather dedicate your time in bookkeeping than in focusing on developing and expanding your business?
+If your answer is yes, then would you rather dedicate your time to bookkeeping than focus on developing and expanding your business?

 A certified bookkeeper can organize your books within a shorter period.
 Since it’s his or her field of expertise, he or she also has extensive knowledge of the necessary documents and processes to manage your finances appropriately.